enyo/dropzone-test/README.md

-Look at the [gitlab wiki](https://gitlab.com/meno/dropzone/wikis/home) for more examples.
+Look at the [github wiki](https://github.com/enyo/dropzone/wiki) for more examples.

 If you have any problems using Dropzone, please try to find help on [stackoverflow.com](https://stackoverflow.com/questions/tagged/dropzone.js) by using the `dropzone.js` tag.
-Only create an issue on GitLab when you think you found a bug or want to suggest a new feature.
+Only create an issue on GitHub when you think you found a bug or want to suggest a new feature.